ChariteExpMri/antx2/antver.md

 ------------------
   &#x1F535;   <ins>**24 May 2022 (13:15:17)**</ins>
     __[cfg_getfile2.m]__  bug in filter-funtion removed
+    __[cfm.m]__  case-file matrix ...
+    - copy/copy&rename (context menu) of files with different filenames in one step
+    - delete files (context menu) with different filenames in one step
 <!---->
   &#x1F535;   <ins>**24 May 2022 (10:17:17)**</ins>
   -embedded symbols changed in readme.md and antver.md (...seems no further support of placeholder service "via.placeholder.com")